pingidentity/terraform-provider-pingfederate/docs/resources/sp_idp_connection.md

 - `authentication_policy_contract_mappings` (Attributes List) A list of Authentication Policy Contracts that map to incoming assertions. (see [below for nested schema](#nestedatt--idp_browser_sso--authentication_policy_contract_mappings))
 - `authn_context_mappings` (Attributes Set) A list of authentication context mappings between local and remote values.
 Applicable for SAML 2.0 and OIDC protocol connections. (see [below for nested schema](#nestedatt--idp_browser_sso--authn_context_mappings))
 - `decryption_policy` (Attributes) Defines what to decrypt in the browser-based SSO profile. (see [below for nested schema](#nestedatt--idp_browser_sso--decryption_policy))
 - `default_target_url` (String) The default target URL for this connection.
 If defined, this overrides the default URL.
+The default value is an empty string.
 - `enabled_profiles` (Set of String) The profiles that are enabled for browser-based SSO.
 SAML 2.0 supports all profiles whereas SAML 1.x IdP connections support both IdP and SP (non-standard) initiated SSO.
 This is required for SAMLx.x Connections.
 - `incoming_bindings` (Set of String) The SAML bindings that are enabled for browser-based SSO.
 This is required for SAML 2.0 connections when the enabled profiles contain the SP-initiated SSO profile or either SLO profile.
 For SAML 1.x based connections, it is not used for SP Connections and it is optional for IdP Connections.
 - `jit_provisioning` (Attributes) The settings used to specify how and when to provision user accounts. (see [below for nested schema](#nestedatt--idp_browser_sso--jit_provisioning))